jbearer/bill-tracker/README.md

 ```

 Use `cargo clippy` to run the linter and `cargo test` to run unit tests.

-Note that some of the Cargo tests require a test PostgreSQL server to be running.
-You can use
-`bin/start-test-db` to start a test server.
-You may need to use `sudo`.
-Once the server is
-running, set `POSTGRES_TESTS=1` to enable these tests, and then run `cargo test` as usual.
-`POSTGRES_TESTS_PORT` can be used to change the port that the PostgreSQL server runs on (the default
-is 5432, the default for Postgres in general).
-You can use `POSTGRES_TESTS_PASSWORD` to change the
-password for the test database (teh default is `password`).

 ## Building the React client